-This draft does not contain language found in A1949 at Section 5c., which mandates that the administrator provide written information within seven days after denying a license.
+This draft does not contain language that mandates that the administrator provide written information within a set number of days after denying a license.
 Section 5f., above, contains language pertaining to the appeal of a denial of licensure.

 Subsection e. above is taken from Section 7a. of A1949.